-We need your help to get the government to recognise and support the 3.4 million children and young people affected by parental mental illness in the UK.
-That’s an average of eight children per classroom, and at present they receive little attention or support.
+We need your help to get the government to recognise and support the estimated 3.7 million children and young people affected by parental mental illness in the UK.
+That’s an average of eight children per classroom, and at present, they receive little attention or support.
 You can help to change this by signing Our Time’s petition.

 Parental mental illness is one of the 10 most powerful sources of toxic stress in young people and part of the cause of problems such as substance misuse and behavioural issues.
 Without help, 70% risk developing mental health problems themselves at huge expense to the public purse.
 Some 3 million children are projected to be at risk of developing a mental health issue by 2021, and experts say the potential cost to the UK government could amount to £180 billion.